How do you automatically increase your mortgage qualification with a USDA Financing Debt Ratio Waiver in Florida, Texas, Tennessee, and Alabama?

 In summary, despite what many think, stoves and other appliances are not required.
 However, for those appliances that do remain and contribute to market value, they must be operational!

 For example, while you don’t necessarily have to have a stove, if there one there, it should be in working condition!

-Remember, as your government loan experts, our team is ready to work for you!
-Whether it be FHA, VA, or USDA Rural Housing Loans – Just call or email to discuss your scenario and let us show you the “Metroplex” difference.
+Remember, as a USDA approved lender, let our experience go to work for you! – Just call or email to discuss your scenario and let us show you the “Metroplex” difference.

 800-806-9836 Ext.
 280